7 Steps to Take When your Basement Floods

 Sewage cleanup in your basement, or anywhere else, exposes you to biohazards that can cause severe illness.
 If you have a sewage backup, consider calling Jenkins Environmental Services to help clean up.

-Secondly, don’t use a standard vacuum or even shop vac to remove the water.
-You’ll need a specific wet/dry vacuum or sump pump that can handle water without causing electrocution or worse.
+Secondly, don’t use a standard vacuum or even a shop vac to remove the water.
+You’ll need a specific wet/dry vacuum or sump pump that can remove the water without causing electrocution or worse.

 Once you’ve removed all the standing water, you still need to make sure the floor, walls, and any large items have been dried completely.
-If you leave any water within those areas, you will get mold.
+If you leave any water, you will end up with mold growing in your home.

-Water cleanup is only the beginning of the process.
+Water cleanup and removal is only the beginning of the process.
 If your basement is not completely dry within 24-48 hours, you will most likely get mold.

-If the mold has only grown on possessions or the outside of walls, you can clean it with a bleach and water solution.
-However, once mold gets into the drywall and foundation walls, you will need to completely rebuild those areas.
+If the mold has only grown on possessions or the surfaces of walls, you can clean it with a bleach and water solution.
+However, once mold gets into the drywall and foundation walls, or into the flooring, you will need to completely rebuild those areas.
 Restoration services will make this significantly easier.

-Most likely, you’ll need to go through your things and clean out the mold or water damaged items.
+If the damage is severe, you’ll need to go through your things and get rid of the mold or water damaged items.
 Some things you should be wary of keeping include paper, cardboard, and anything that can’t be cleaned with a liquid based disinfectant.

 Dry and clean up any salvageable items.
 Be careful with any appliances stored in your basement (such as a washing machine and dryer) and make sure they’re dried completely before using again.
 Dry out wet carpet as well to prevent damage to your subfloor or foundation.
-Any wet material that sits in your walls and floor can cause serious mold.
+Any wet material that sits in your walls and floor can cause serious mold growth later on.

 This step is important for standard floods, but absolutely vital for sewage backups.
 Make sure everything is cleaned with a bleach based cleaner to remove mold, bacteria, and other biohazards.